'Together for a Modern Germany': Merkel's conservatives present election manifesto | DW | 21.06.2021

 "This is no longer Angela Merkel's Union, this shows that social coldness will move in with [CDU leader and chancellor candidate] Armin Laschet.
 And this is a program that will polarize this country," Klingbeil said.

-CSU leader Söder rebuked Klingbeil on Monday however saying that the manifesto was not "cold," but an "outreaching hand."
+CSU leader Söder responded directly to Klingbeil's comments on Monday saying that the manifesto was not "cold," but an "outreaching hand."

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society, with an eye toward understanding this year’s elections and beyond.
 You can sign up here for the weekly email newsletter Berlin Briefing, to stay on top of developments as Germany enters the post-Merkel era.